Low-Surface-Brightness Galaxies are missing in the observed Stellar Mass Function: Introduction

 The low-mass end slope of a GSMF has been debated due to incomplete observations for low-surface-brightness galaxies~\citep[LSBGs;][]{Baldry+08, Tang+21, martin19, valss-gabaud+17, greene+22}.
 A well known example of this issue in low redshift surveys (typically with the surface brightness of $\left<\mu_R\right>^e \ge 21.82$ mag arcsec${}^{-2}$) is given in the figure 10 of \cite{geller+12}.
 It shows that the LSBGs dominate the faint-end regime of the galaxy luminosity functions (LFs).
 Therefore, a somewhat shallow surface brightness (SB) cut probably misses the majority of LSBGs at the low brightness end of the galaxy LFs.

 The pencil-beam surveys have achieved deep SB limits above the background fluctuations, at the cost of the area of fields~\citep[see][]{lee+12}.
-For example, \cite{reis+20} identified high-$z$ galaxies from the HST CANDELS archive image data with the SB limits of 28.3 mag arcsec$^{-2}$ $\le \left<\mu_{\rm F160W}\right>\le 28.6$ mag arcsec${}^{-2}$ corresponding to the $3\sigma$ limiting magnitude in the COSMOS, GOODS-N, UDS, and EGS fields. \cite{Grazian_2015} adopt 27 mag arcsec$^{-2} \le \left<\mu_{\rm F160W}\right>\le 28.5$ mag arcsec${}^{-2}$ at 1$\sigma$ limit in GOODS-S. \cite{Adams21} derived the GSMFs from the HSC (Hyper Suprime-Cam) data of the COSMOS \& XMM-LSS fields with the SB limit of 25.9 mag arcsec${}^{-2}$ $\le \left<\mu_r\right>^0\le$ 26.7 mag arcsec${}^{-2}$ at 5$\sigma$ with the aperture of $2^{\arcsec}$ diameter. \cite{tomczak+14} measured the GSMF from NIR imaging of the CDFS, COSMOS, and UDS fields with Magellan Baade telescope, which reaches the $5\sigma$ depths of $24.6< \left<\mu_{K_s}\right><25.2$ in a circular diameter of $0\arcsec.6$.
+For example, \cite{reis+20} identified high-$z$ galaxies from the HST CANDELS archive image data with the SB limits of 28.3 mag arcsec$^{-2}$ $\le \left<\mu_{\rm F160W}\right>\le 28.6$ mag arcsec${}^{-2}$ corresponding to the $3\sigma$ limiting magnitude in the COSMOS, GOODS-N, UDS, and EGS fields for an aperture size of $4{\arcsec}$ (main) and $1{\arcsec}$ (small galaxies). \cite{Grazian_2015} adopt 27 mag arcsec$^{-2} \le \left<\mu_{\rm F160W}\right>\le 28.5$ mag arcsec${}^{-2}$ at 1$\sigma$ limit in GOODS-S for galaxies at $3.5\le z\le 7.5$ with aperture size $2\times$ the full width at half maximum (FWHM). \cite{Adams21} derived the GSMFs from the HSC (Hyper Suprime-Cam) data of the COSMOS \& XMM-LSS fields with the SB limit of 25.9 mag arcsec${}^{-2}$ $\le \left<\mu_r\right>^0\le$ 26.7 mag arcsec${}^{-2}$ at 5$\sigma$ with the aperture of $2{\arcsec}$ diameter. \cite{tomczak+14} measured the GSMF from NIR imaging of the CDFS, COSMOS, and UDS fields with Magellan Baade telescope, which reaches the $5\sigma$ depths of $24.6< \left<\mu_{K_s}\right><25.2$ in a circular diameter of $0\arcsec.6$.